pattywong/Multi-label-Classification-of-Chest-X-ray-Images-for-Disease-Diagnosis/README.md

 | P(Act-A,Pred-A) | 0.5255     | 0.5896          |    0.5549    |       0.5240   |

 ## Conclusion
-Top two methods that can achieve significant overall performance improvements over Baseline method are Labelpowerset and Custom loss methods with 0.8909 and 0.8714 5-label AUC respectively on our test set.
+Top two methods that can achieve significant overall performance improvements over Baseline method are Labelpowerset and Custom loss methods with 0.8909 and 0.8714 of 5-label AUC respectively on our test set.